-Gambling in the Movies: Ten Great Gambling Films
+Gambling in the Movies: Our Ten Best Gambling Films

 - Whether it’s the dice rollers of Guys and Dolls, the pool hustlers of Color of Money, or the poker ballers of Rounders, gambling and gamblers have been a source of inspiration for movie makers for years.

-- Good gambling movies convey the thrill of gambling for real money.
+- The best gambling movies convey the thrill of gambling for real money.
 Often, however, real life stories are far more outrageous than anything the Hollywood execs can dream up.
 Get your hands on any of our recommended gambling films today.

 - Seen a great gambling movie not listed on our film page?
 Email us and we’ll see if it’s good enough to go on our list!